WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod11/1101-Configure directory synchronization.md

 ### Scenario

 Before you configure directory synchronization, you must create and prepare your Azure AD tenant.
-In this exercise, you will create the required accounts and create a new Azure AD tenant by provisioning the Office 365 trial subscription.
+In this exercise, you'll create the required accounts and create a new Azure AD tenant by provisioning the Office 365 trial subscription.

 The main tasks for this exercise are as follows:

 1. Create a trial Office 365 E5 subscription.

-2. Verify the Azure AD tenant and add a domain.
+2. Verify the Azure AD tenant, and add a domain.

 ### Task 1: Create a trial Office 365 E5 subscription